-Those working in these types of jobs are vulnerable to a whole range of different diseases, such as tuberculosis (TB), measles, mumps, rubella, varicella (chickenpox), hepatitis B, diphtheria, tetanus, whooping cough, Hib and polio, and they can transmit these diseases to vulnerable populations if not immunised.
+Those working in these types of may be vulnerable to diseases including: measles, mumps, rubella, varicella (chickenpox), hepatitis B, diphtheria, tetanus and polio, and they can transmit these diseases to vulnerable populations if not immunised.

-It is the employer’s legal responsibility to assess the potential risk of exposure to these diseases and meet the necessary health and safety guidelines as some of these diseases can have very serious consequences.
+It is the employer’s legal responsibility to assess the potential risk of exposure to these diseases, meet the necessary health and safety guidelines and to refer employees to appropriate agencies for advice, for example a vaccination centre.

 Immunisations required to protect workers from workplace infection are covered by COSHH Regulations 2002.
 These regulations require management records to be kept of compliance activities which includes training records, PPE and vaccination histories.

 Contact us via email: email@example.com or phone: 0121 601 4041 to find out more and book our vaccination service for your organisation.

 We focus on identifying and preventing health issues, restoring good health and promoting wellbeing in the workplace through our extensive range of market leading services.